BestAthletes/todo-challenge/README.md

 - At least one additional feature you think is cool or useful
 - At least one of the additional features should be made on a separate branch, with a PR created for review.

+---
+Note:
+Create the PR against the master branch of your forked repo, and not to the source respository

+---

 #### Possible additional features (not required)
 - Animate changes in task state
 - Add another page for completed tasks